What are breast calcifications?

 Sometimes noncancerous lumps or cysts can be associated with calcifications on a mammogram.
 So can powders, creams or deodorants applied on the skin near your breasts.
 This is why you shouldn’t wear deodorant to a mammogram.
 If you forget, be sure to wipe it off before the test begins.

 How are breast calcifications treated?

-Though breast calcifications cannot be prevented, early detection through a mammogram is important in treating any possible cancer that could develop.
+You can’t prevent breast calcifications, but early detection through a mammogram is important in identifying any possible cancer that could develop.

 Outlook / Prognosis

-What do I need to do in the future if breast calcifications are found?
+What do I need to do if breast calcifications are found during a future mammogram?

 Continue getting routine mammograms and discuss any concerns about breast calcifications with your provider.
 Generally, if you’re at average risk of breast cancer, you should begin routine screenings for breast cancer every one or two years, starting at age 40.

 If your calcifications are potentially cancer-related, you may need additional imaging procedures or more frequent mammograms.
 Follow your provider’s guidance on the most appropriate mammogram follow-up for you.

 - What are the potential causes of my calcifications?

 - Should I be concerned that the calcifications may be signs of cancer?